GlideAngle/flare-timing/app-serve/README.md

 To install it run `stack install app-serve` from the root of this repository.
 Note the `local-bin-path: __shake-build` setting in stack's `stack.yaml` configuration.
-The install app is named `comp-serve`.
+The installed app is named `comp-serve`.

 To serve a competition that has already been scored.
 Go to the root folder of the competition passing in the common base name as the `--file` option.
 These